 The paint work has been done by Jon Bird.
 Layers of colours built up, followed by sanding, more paint and weathering.
 Jon has even gone to the lengths of recreating the over spray pattern inside the helmet just like the original.

 To really show this helmet off we decided to create a custom stand in the form of the Sail Barge.
 The barge enhances the helmets distinctive shape, a nice extra addition to celebrate the 40th Anniversary of ROTJ, also the first of which will hopefully lay the way for other new helmets and complimentary bases.
-The base stand also houses the brass Clothears Costumes Coin.
+The base stand also houses the brass Clothears Costumes and Props Coin.

 Exhibition shots by ToroModel Studios. toromodelstudio2009,flickr.com/photos/toromodel/